prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

 ## Data ingestion into Neo4j

-With that bit of background out of the way, let's look at how to build the graph using Python.
-And we won't just be ingesting the data into Neo4j as is.
+With that bit of background out of the way, let's look at how to build such a graph in Neo4j using Python.
 As mentioned before, the following ETL best practices are baked into this process:

 - __Data quality__: The data is validated via [Pydantic](https://docs.pydantic.dev/latest/) to ensure that the types align with what we expect during querying
 - __Performance__: The Cypher queries that actually perform the merging operations are written with efficiency, quality and scalability in mind

 ### Read the data in chunks

-To get the best performance (both as per my own experience, as well as the [Neo4j official Cypher docs](https://neo4j.com/docs/python-manual/current/performance/)), we read the data in batches of 10k-25k records, and make use of `WITH` an `UNWIND` clauses in Cypher to expand a list of JSON blobs into individual records that are ingested into Neo4j.
+To get the best performance (as the [Neo4j official Cypher docs](https://neo4j.com/docs/python-manual/current/performance/)), we read the data in batches of 10k-25k records, and make use of `WITH` and `UNWIND` clauses in Cypher to expand a given list of JSON blobs into individual records before ingesting them into Neo4j.

 #### 💡 Performance tip
-> Whenever possible, pass a large batch of JSON blobs (i.e., in Python-speak, a "list of dicts") to your ingest function and `UNWIND` them in Cypher for best performance.
-This minimizes the number of interactions between Python code and the Neo4j database.
+> For best performance, always aim to pass a large chunk of JSON blobs (i.e., in Python-speak, a "list of dicts") to your ingestion function and `UNWIND` them in Cypher, rather than passing each JSON blob individually.
+This minimizes the I/O overhead between Python and Neo4j.

 ```python